cn0047/docker-go/README.md

 ### CLI:

-Create test script with purpose to check this docker image:
+Create test package with purpose to check this docker image:

 ````go
 package main